 - If your idea has been written about before (most have), try to find a new angle and a compelling lead.

 - Because 60 percent of all internet readers are on phones, shorter is better.
-A 500 to 700-word piece with a chart might get more attention than a 1,500-word article if it’s sharply honed.
+A 700 to 900-word piece with a chart might get more attention than a 1,500-word article if it’s sharply honed.

 - As always, the words must be yours, excepting people and other publications you quote and source.

-If we accept your pitch and assign a story, you’ll be expected to sign a writer’s contract, which also allows us to pay you and issue a 1099 tax document at the end of the year.
+If we accept your pitch and assign a story, you’ll be expected to submit a W9, which also allows us to pay you and issue a 1099 tax document at the end of the year.

 Types of Stories